 When Teens Sext

-One particularly problematic legal area involving minors are sexts, which are not illegal for adults to send, but when the sender is a juvenile, both the sender and receiver can be guilty of child pornography charges.
+One particularly problematic legal area involving minors are sexts, which are not illegal for adults to send, but when the sender is under 18 years old, both the sender and receiver can be guilty of child pornography charges.
 In addition, if one teen sends a sext to others without the knowledge of the person in the image, he or she can also be charged with revenge porn.

-On the other hand, if he or she is not granted probation and he or she is sent to the Department of Juvenile Justice for the charge, then upon release from custody, he or she will be required to register on the sex offender list.
-Additionally, if a minor is over 14, he or she may be tried as an adult for some sex crimes and if this happens and the teen is convicted, he or she will automatically be subject to registration.
+On the other hand, if a minor is not granted probation and he or she is sent to the Department of Juvenile Justice for the charge, then upon release from custody, he or she will be required to register on the sex offender list.
+Additionally, if a teen is over 16, he or she may be tried as an adult for some sex crimes and if this happens and the teen is convicted, he or she will automatically be subject to registration.